Traps to Developers

 Golang

-may reuse underlying array if capacity allows.
-Appending to a subslice can overwrite parent if they share memory region.s[:len(s):len(s)]
+append()reuses memory region if capacity allows.
+Appending to a subslice can overwrite parent if they share memory region.deferexecutes when the function returns, not when the lexical scope exits.defercapture mutable variable.- About

-capture mutable variable.- There are nil slice and empty slice (the two are different).
+nil:- There are nil slice and empty slice (the two are different).
 But there is no nil string, only empty string.
+The nil map can be read like an empty map, but nil map cannot be written.

 - Interface

-weird behavior.
+nilweird behavior.
 Interface pointer is a fat pointer containing type info and data pointer.
-If the data pointer is null but type info is not null, then it will not equalnil
+If the data pointer is null but type info is not null, then it will not equalnil.

 C/C++